mvrozanti/dotty/README.md

       -r, --restore         restore all elements to system (mkdirs, link, copy, install(install_cmd), commands)
-      -d, --dryrun          perform a dry run, outputting what changes would have been made if this argument was removed [TODO] -s, --sync            perform action --backup, commits changes and pushes to the dotfiles remote repository (must already be set up) and then --clear
+      -d, --dryrun          perform a dry run, outputting what changes would have been made if this argument was removed -s, --sync            perform action --backup, commits changes and pushes to the dotfiles remote repository (must already be set up) and then --clear